-Outcome Timeline Management of the traffic count program 3rd Quarter Updated traffic counts on roads where development has occurred or 3 rd & 4 th Quarter land use has changed.
+Outcome Timeline Management of the traffic count program.
+Continuous Respond to requests from the public and the MPO members for traffic Continuous count information Continuous Updated traffic counts on roads where development has occurred or land 3 rd & 4 th Quarter use has changed.
 3 & 4 Quarter Collection of traffic counts as requested by member jurisdictions.
-3 rd and 4 th Quarters Up to date searchable online data base of requested traffic counts Continuous Collection equipment in state of good repair Continuous Coordination with local road agencies to obtain HPMS & MIRE data 2 nd & 3 rd Quarter
+3 rd & 4 th Quarter Up to date searchable online data base of requested traffic counts Continuous Monitor existing traffic volumes on the federal aid roadway system throughout the NATS study area for use in project development in Continuous accordance with the Planning and Environmental Linkages (PEL) Collection equipment in state of good repair Continuous Coordination with local road agencies to obtain MIRE data 3 rd & 4 th Coordination with local road agencies to obtain MIRE data.
+Quarter Collect Highway Performance Monitoring System (HPMS) data, which is 2 nd & 3 rd Quarter used for national trends and for air quality conformity monitoring.
+2 × & 3 · Quarter Use the data collected to support the development of technical analysis Continuous tools as required by the planning process.
+Continuous